ksimmo43/CarnND-Behavioral-Cloning-P3/writeup_simmons.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Once I developed the code I needed, created classes and functions from that code and transfered everything I needed to process the video in "the main.ipynb" notebook.
-I continued to make adjustments to get good performance on the project video.
-Overall, I think the performance of the lane finding pipeline is farily good.
-I had problems with finding accurate polinomial fit representations of the white dashed lane line.
-Even when I identifed all of the lane line pixed, the fit generated would not accuartely represent the true lane line.
+One problem I faced with my implentation was with computational time.
+Because I chose to search a variety in sizes of windows with large overlaps, I had to extract large numbers of hog features for each image.
+This proved to be very time consuming.
+I attempted to implement the hog sub-sampling method described in the class material, however I ran into problems with the feature length being incorrect.
+This is one improvment I would need to make in order to take my pipeline further.

-My attempts to apply sanity checks to the lines found proved to cause more problems than improve performance.
-I ended up not using them, and only filtered the lines from image to image using:
+While I was able to successfully filter out false positive detections, I did have problems with the robustness of the true vehicle detections, and specifically the size of the bounding box.
+The boxes frequently jumped in size from frame to frame and also would sometimes split into 2 bounding boxes.
+This is one area of improvement I would like to make in the future.

-Lane_line = alpha*current_fit + (1-alpha)*previous_fit
+The pipeline is likely to fail under low light or with cars that are a similar color to the background.
+Also, because of my filtering, if the relative velocity between the host and target vehicles is large, its possible a confirmed detection will not occur.

-The pipeline is likely to fail if the lane line disappears completely or if there are other lines on the road that are close to vertical.
-TO make the pipeline more robust, I could get the sanity checks working properly to remove erronous detections.
+In order to make the pipeline more robust, continued tuning of the filtering techniques and the search windows used could be done.